camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 JWT Bearer Flow is a two-legged flow that creates an access token that is associated with a User.

+The Purpose and scopes used in this sections are example values.

 Example JWT, which MUST to be signed by the API Consumer, which CAN be encrytped:

 ```JSON